On Stanley-Reisner Rings with Minimal Betti Numbers: Abstract

 \section{Abstract}

-We study simplicial complexes with a given number of vertices whose Stanley-Reisner ring has the minimal possible Betti numbers.
-We find that these simplicial complexes have very special combinatorial and topological structures.
-For example, the Betti numbers of their Stanley-Reisner rings are given by the binomial coefficients, and their full subcomplexes are homotopy equivalent either to a point or to a sphere.
-These properties make it possible for us to either classify them or construct them inductively from instances with fewer vertices.
+We classify simplicial complexes with a given number of vertices whose Stanley-Reisner ring has the minimal sum of Betti numbers.
+The Betti numbers of the Stanley-Reisner rings of such kind of simplicial complexes are given by the binomial coefficients.
+We obtain a topological characterization of these simplicial complexes $K$ by showing that any full subcomplex of $K$ is homotopy equivalent either to a point or to a sphere.
+Moreover, we prove that such kind of simplicial complexes coincide with simplicial complexes having a minimal Taylor resolution.
+This allows us to characterize these simplicial complexes in a purely combinatorial way.